alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 ### Phase 4.
 Optimized

-And finally there are those controls and recommendations that allow you to optimize in a **continuous improvement cycle** the security posture every day.
+And finally, there are those controls and recommendations that allow you to optimize in a **continuous improvement cycle** the security posture every day.
 It will be characterized by security controls that are often seen in more mature organizations, in terms of security, or large organizations with very demanding requirements.

 | Level  | Recommendation |
 |---|---|